Bayesian Nonparametric Causal Inference for Quantile Residual Life: An Application to Alzheimer's Disease: Simulation Study

-Throughout the simulation study and the ADNI application in Section~\ref{EDPMqrl.application}, we use the same prior specification and MCMC settings; details are provided in Section~\ref{EDPMqrl.supp.mcmc.prior}.
-Posterior inference uses a 20000-iteration burn-in followed by 20000 additional iterations, thinned by 20 to retain 1000 posterior samples.
-To estimate the marginal causal effects, we integrate over the covariate distribution using $M=1000$ Monte Carlo samples.
-Across the two sample sizes and four censoring scenarios, we generate 1000 datasets per scenario.
-We report bias, root mean squared error (RMSE), and 95\% credible interval coverage for landmark times $\nu \in \{0,1,2,3\}$.
-For the lighter-censoring settings (20\% and 40\%), we consider quantile levels $\rho \in \{0.3,0.6\}$, whereas for the heavier-censoring settings (60\% and 80\%), we consider $\rho \in \{0.1,0.2\}$.
+We generate datasets with primary sample sizes $N \in \{500, 1500\}$.
+Each dataset contains a five-dimensional baseline covariate vector $\bbX_{i}$ comprising two binary and three continuous variables generated under a dependent structure.
+Exposure $Z_{i} \in \{0, 1\}$ is assigned conditionally on the covariates, thereby inducing confounding.
+Conditional on $(Z_{i}, \bbX_{i})$, the log-event time follows a two-component mixture consisting of Student's $t$ and normal regression models with component-specific mean functions.
+This construction produces nonlinear marginal features, heavy tails, multimodality, and heterogeneous exposure effects, reflecting the distributional complexity that motivates flexible modeling in the ADNI analysis.
+Censoring is covariate dependent but conditionally independent of the event time with parameters selected to yield approximately 20\%, 40\%, 60\%, or 80\% censoring.
+Complete data-generating mechanisms are provided in Section~\ref{EDPMqrl.supp.simulation.scenarios}.

-As a benchmark, we compare the proposed EDPMM with a standard joint DPMM obtained by extending the approach of \citet{park2012bayesian}.
-The comparator uses the same local parametric kernels and the same base measure $\nG_{0}$ as in \eqref{EDPMqrl.simulation.setup.1}, but places a single DP prior on the complete-data joint distribution.
-This joint DPMM serves as a structurally restricted version of the EDPMM and provides a direct baseline for assessing the impact of the enriched clustering structure.
-Full details of the comparator model are given in Section~\ref{EDPMqrl.supp.simulation.alternative} of the supplementary materials.
+We fit the EDPMM using a normal regression kernel for the log-event time, a Bernoulli kernel for exposure, and Bernoulli and normal kernels for the binary and continuous covariates, respectively.
+The same EDPMM specification is used in the simulation study and the ADNI application.
+The DPMM comparator uses the same local kernels and base measure but places a single DP prior on the complete-data joint distribution.
+This comparison therefore isolates the contribution of the enriched clustering structure.
+Model, prior, and computational details are given in Sections~\ref{EDPMqrl.supp.simulation.specifications}, \ref{EDPMqrl.supp.simulation.prior}, and~\ref{EDPMqrl.supp.simulation.implementation}.

+For each primary sample size and censoring setting, we generate 1000 datasets.
+Performance is evaluated using empirical bias, root mean squared error (RMSE), and coverage of nominal 95\% CrIs at time points $\nu \in \{0,1,2,3\}$.
+Under 20\% and 40\% censoring, we consider quantile levels $\rho \in \{0.3,0.6\}$.
+Under 60\% and 80\% censoring, we instead consider $\rho \in \{0.1,0.2\}$ focusing on portions of the event-time distribution with greater observed support.
+Additional analyses reported in Section~\ref{EDPMqrl.supp.simulation.additional} examine performance under 60\% and 80\% censoring at the larger sample size $N=5000$ using nominal 95\% CrIs and evaluate nominal 99\% CrIs for $N=500$ and $N=1500$.